American Motors Corporation: Late 1970s

-American Motors lost an estimated $65 million on its conventional (non-Jeep) cars for the fiscal year ended September 30, 1978, but strong Jeep sales helped the company to an overall $36.7 million profit on sales of $2.6 billion.
+American Motors lost an estimated $65 million on its conventional (non-Jeep) cars for the fiscal year that ended September 30, 1978, but strong Jeep sales helped the company to an overall $36.7 million profit on sales of $2.6 billion.
 However, American Motors faced costly engineering work to bring their Jeeps into compliance with a federal directive for all 4-wheel-drive vehicles to average 15 mpgus by 1981.

+In December 1978 the government of Iran, embroiled in the Iranian revolution, cut off oil exports to the world.
+This caused a devastating effect on all American automobile makers and American consumers.
+Gasoline prices jumped 52 percent between September and December 1979.
+Each of the Big Three (Ford, General Motors, Chrysler) lost money throughout 1979 leading to Chrysler becoming insolvent and considering bankruptcy by September.
+Ford survived only because of its European operations, eventually losing $7 billion in domestic sales from 1979 to 1982.

-A year later, with its share of the American market at 1.83%, the company struck a deal with Renault, the nationally owned French automaker.
-American Motors would receive a $150 million cash injection, $50 million in credits, and also the rights to start building the Renault 5 in 1982.
-(A deal for Renault products to be sold through the American Motors-Jeep dealer network had already been made in 1979).
+During the crisis, and with its domestic market share at 1.83%, American Motors struck a deal with Renault, the nationally owned French automaker in October 1979.
+AMC would receive a $150 million cash injection, $50 million in credits, and also the rights to start building the Renault 5 in 1982 (a deal for Renault products to be sold through the American Motors-Jeep dealer network had already been made in 1979).
 In return, Renault acquired a 22.5% interest in American Motors.
 This was not the first time the two companies had worked together.
-Lacking its own prestige model line in the early 1960s, Renault assembled CKD kits and marketed Rambler cars in France.
+Lacking a prestige model line in the early 1960s, Renault assembled CKD kits and marketed Rambler cars in France.